Mark Twain: In the American West

 Orion became secretary to Nevada Territory governor James W. Nye in 1861, and Twain joined him when he moved west.
 The brothers traveled more than two weeks on a stagecoach across the Great Plains and the Rocky Mountains, visiting the Mormon community in Salt Lake City.

 Twain's journey ended in the silver-mining town of Virginia City, Nevada, where he became a miner on the Comstock Lode.
-He failed as a miner and went to work at the Virginia City newspaper Territorial Enterprise, working under a friend, the writer Dan DeQuille.
-He first used his pen name here on February 3, 1863, when he wrote a humorous travel account titled "Letter From Carson – re: Joe Goodman; party at Gov. Johnson's; music" and signed it "Mark Twain".
+Twain failed as a miner and went to work at the Virginia City newspaper Territorial Enterprise, working under a friend, the writer Dan DeQuille.
+Twain first used his pen name here on February 3, 1863, when he wrote a humorous travel account titled "Letter From Carson – re: Joe Goodman; party at Gov. Johnson's; music" and signed it "Mark Twain".

-His experiences in the American West inspired Roughing It, written during 1870–71 and published in 1872.
+Twain's experiences in the American West inspired Roughing It, written during 1870–71 and published in 1872.
 His experiences in Angels Camp (in Calaveras County, California) provided material for "The Celebrated Jumping Frog of Calaveras County" (1865).

 Twain moved to San Francisco in 1864, still as a journalist, and met writers such as Bret Harte and Artemus Ward.
 He may have been romantically involved with the poet Ina Coolbrith.

-His first success as a writer came when his humorous tall tale "The Celebrated Jumping Frog of Calaveras County" was published on November 18, 1865, in the New York weekly The Saturday Press, bringing him national attention.
-A year later, he traveled to the Sandwich Islands (present-day Hawaii) as a reporter for the Sacramento Union.
+Twain's first success as a writer came when his humorous tall tale "The Celebrated Jumping Frog of Calaveras County" was published on November 18, 1865, in the New York weekly The Saturday Press, bringing him national attention.
+A year later, Twain traveled to the Sandwich Islands (present-day Hawaii) as a reporter for the Sacramento Union.
 His letters to the Union were popular and became the basis for his first lectures.